 - Laminectomy with fusion

 Your neurosurgeon uses cutting-edge medical equipment at the facility in Edison, NJ, improving the efficiency of your spinal treatments.
 He also relies on a multi-disciplinary approach to spinal treatments.
 If you have persistent neck pain or problems controlling your limbs, contact your spinal specialist at NU-Spine.
-Whether your condition requires conservative treatment or minimally invasive spinal surgery, they are ready to deliver life-changing spinal treatment.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Whether your condition requires conservative treatment or minimally invasive spinal surgery, they are ready to deliver life-changing spinal treatment.Page Updated on Feb 3, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey